DiosDelRayo/monerosigner-os/docs/building.md

 total 26628
 -rw-r--r-- 1 root root       97 Sep 11 02:09 README.md
--rw-r--r-- 1 root root 27262976 Sep 11 18:49 monerosigner_os.0.7.0.pi0.img
+-rw-r--r-- 1 root root 27262976 Sep 11 18:49 xmrsigner_os-0.7.0.pi0.img
 ```

-That image can be burned to an SD card and run in your MoneroSigner.
+That image can be burned to an SD card and run in your XmrSigner.

 <br/>
 <br/>